hearbenchmark/hear-eval-kit/README.spotty.md

 ```

 ### Configure gs-util:
-Ensure gsutil is installed(already present in requirements).
-It helps to sync the local files to the instance:
+`gs-util` helps to sync the local files to the instance.
+Ensure gsutil is installed (already present in requirements) and configure it:
 ```
 gsutil config -f
 ```
 Running the above command will prompt to follow a link to authorise
 with the gmail account used for google cloud.
 Please copy the
 `authorisation code` from this browser back to the console.
 It will
-also ask for the `project id string`, which can be found in the project seletion
-dropdown on google cloud console.
+also ask for the `project id string`, which can be found in the project seletion dropdown on google cloud console.

 Please follow the [Link](https://cloud.google.com/storage/docs/gsutil_install#install)
 for more details on gsutil installation.